cooperative-computing-lab/cctools/apps/wq_hypersweep/README.md

-The wq_hypersweep program trains multiple residual neural network (ResNet) instances with varied hyperparameter values over a collection of images provided by the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html). ~~The program uses the Work Queueframework for distributed execution on available resources.~~
+The wq_hypersweep program trains multiple residual neural network (ResNet) instances with varied hyperparameter values over a collection of images provided by the [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html). ~~The program uses the Work Queue framework for distributed execution on available resources.~~

 To run: